The Man with My Face (film): Reception

 Film critic Dennis Schwartz was lukewarm about the film, writing: "The B film has a good premise over mistaken identity, but a lousy execution.
 Montagne keeps it good enough as a diversionary time killer, but it's just too bad it never was convincing."

 Remakes

-It was remade in India in several regional languages, In 1988 it was made in Tamil as Dilli Baabu, in 1992 popular director David Dhawan made Bol Radha Bol and in 2017 in Telugu Goutham Nanda.
+It was remade in India in several regional languages, In 1988 it was made in Tamil as Dilly Babu, in 1992 popular director David Dhawan made Bol Radha Bol and in 2017 in Telugu Goutham Nanda.
 All were blockbuster hits during their releases, while all were unofficial remakes.